Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Oslo.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Oslo.
+Rentalcargroup offers a price comparison of all car rental companies in Oslo, Norway.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Oslo, Norway.

 Oslo Car Hire Comparison | We offer a price comparison of all car hire suppliers in Oslo but you choose your car hire based on price, car hire agency and fleet choice.

 Oslo is the capital and largest city of Norway, and the third largest city of Scandinavia.
 Oslo is also the demographic, economic and political centre of Norway.

 The history of the city can be traced back over 1,000 years.
 Oslo was founded in 1048, by the king Harald Hardråde.
 The city became capital of Norway around 1300, but lost its privileges during the Danish-Norwegian unnion from 1348 to 1814.

 Oslo, with its approximately 453 square kilometers, is one of the largest capitals in the world by area.
 Most of this is forest, making Oslo a city in close contact with the nature surrounding it.

 Oslo is situated in an amphitheatre-like setting, with the city centre in the bottom close to the Oslofjord, and residential areas stretching uphill from there in all directions.
 Behind the residential areas, the forested area of Marka extends, with flora and fauna that is quite extraordinary for a city of this size.
 Moose are commonplace (easily spotted in winter), and the whole of the capital is part of Norway's wolf reserve.
 However, polarbears are non-existing in Norway proper, even some might think so, due to old stories about Norway.